 Response to COVID-19

-Due to COVID-19 closures and economic impacts, city staff are exploring different funding avenues for emergency rent, utility, and mortgage assistance for Beaverton residents.
-On March 17, 2020 the Mayor and Council passed a moratorium on evictions.
-The state of Oregon has also issued a moratorium on evictions for 90 days, unless terminated or amended by the governor.
-During this time it is unlawful for landlords to award late rent penalties as well.
+Due to COVID-19 closures, health, and economic impacts, the City of Beaverton has allocated funds for rent & utility assistance for low income tenants impacted by COVID-19.
+The state of Oregon has also issued a moratorium on evictions through September 30, 2020.
+This moratorium prevents no cause evictions and evictions issued based on late rent.
+During this time, it is unlawful for landlords to award late rent penalties as well.
+Starting on October 1, 2020 tenants will have six months to pay back any rent owed from March-September 2020.
 Please check back regularly for additional updates on COVID-19 related relief for Beaverton residents.
-Click here to learn more about the residential moratorium on evictions.
+Learn more about the residential moratorium on evictions.

 COVID-19 Resources List

 ATTENTION: If you are experiencing a housing crisis, please call Community Connect at 503-640-3263 to complete a needs assessment and be connected to resources.

 Emergency Rent & Utility Assistance

 Requirements for all Rent Assistance Providers:

 - Must be making 80% of the area median income or below.
 Click here to see income level table.

 - Must have experienced a loss of income related to COVID-19 (i.e. job lost or furloughed, childcare expenses, staying home to take care of children, illness, etc.)